“God blesses our sacrifice, but He also blesses our stewardship” -Jason Vallotton

 Forever 21 is a one-stop-fashion shop for everyone.
 You will practically find everything you need here from clothes, bags, shoes and even makeup.
 Many are fond of shopping here because the prices are affordable and there’s a wide array of fashion choices.

 However, what makes F21 very special is that this is actually a Christian-owned company.
 The Changs are born-again Christians and Mrs. Chang, co-owner of F21 once shared that opening the store is God’s calling for her.
-You can actually see “John 3:16” printed under the plastic bags.
+You can actually see “John 3:16” printed on the plastic bags.

 2. Mary Kay

-Mary Kay Ash, owner of this cosmetic brand, built the company with a goal in mind–to let all women know that they are beautiful creations of God.
+Mary Kay Ash, the owner of this cosmetic brand, built the company with a goal in mind–to let all women know that they are beautiful creations of God.
 This has been her motivation ever since.
 She also attributes the success of Mary Kay to God, sharing the company is blessed because they had the right motivation behind it.
 So if you’re planning to buy some beauty products and cosmetic, put Mary Kay on your list.

 3. Interstate Batteries